thepixelage/craft-markasnew/README.md

 ### New Date/Time Field Edit Page in Control Panel

-A **"Marked New Till"** date/time field is added to the right sidebar of entry editing and product editing pages in the control panel.
+A **"Mark New Until"** date/time field is added to the right sidebar of entry editing and product editing pages in the control panel.
 If set, it specifies that the element is considered as new until the selected date/time.

 For entries, the field is displayed after the Expiry Date field.
 For products, the field is displayed only after the product is saved, and is displayed after the Date Updated meta field.